In this article:

 Calendar Year or Fiscal Year?

-You can set your LivePlan forecast so it reflects either a calendar year or a fiscal year.
+You can set your LivePlan forecast to reflect either a calendar or a fiscal year.
 When you set your forecast start date to January, LivePlan will automatically create a calendar year forecast, with each year running from January through December in the same year.

-When you set your forecast start date to a month other than January, LivePlan will create a fiscal year structure.
-In that structure, each year will run 12 months from its start date.
-For example, if you start a forecast in April 2017, the fiscal year would run from April 2017 through March 2018.
+When you set your forecast start date to a month other than January, LivePlan will create a fiscal year structure where each year will run 12 months from its start date.
+For example, if you start a forecast in June 2022, the fiscal year would run from June 2022 through May 2023.

 When you have a fiscal year forecast, the fiscal years are labeled according to the year in which they end.
-Using the previous example, with a forecast starting in April 2017, the fiscal year would end in March 2018, and that would label it as Fiscal Year 2018.
-All financial statements and tables will display that year as "FY 2018," as shown below:
+Using the previous example, with a forecast starting in June 2022, the fiscal year would end in May 2023, which would label it Fiscal Year 2023.
+All financial statements and tables will display that year as "FY2023," as shown below:

 How this change affects your forecast entries